denissegz/Glioma/README.md

 This study demonstrates that machine learning models can accurately classify glioma subtypes and predict survival outcomes, offering a promising approach for clinical decision-making and personalized treatment strategies.
 The integration of classification and survival risk analysis represents an important step toward improving glioma prognosis.

-## Setup Instructions

-### Prerequisites

-To run the code, make sure you have the following dependencies installed:

-- Python 3.x
-- pandas
-- numpy
-- scikit-learn
-- xgboost
-- shap
-- matplotlib
-- seaborn
-- jupyter